Dídac Lee: Honors and personal life

-Lee is a proud Figuerenc (Figueres is a small town located 140 km North East of Barcelona).
+Lee is from Figueres, a small town located 140 km north-east of Barcelona.
 When he is not traveling between China and the Silicon Valley, he lives in Barcelona and Figueres; he loves practicing adventure sports like quad and buggy racing, scuba diving and skateboarding.
 Since Dídac is currently on the scientific committee of FEDAS (Spanish Federation of sub-aquatic activities).

 His parents emigrated from Taiwan to Spain more than 50 years ago, he is fluent in 5 languages including Mandarin Chinese.